Janet Anne Galloway: Death and memorial

 Galloway, who remained unmarried, continued working up until her unexpected death on 23 January 1909.
 She died at her home on Queen Margaret Drive, Glasgow.
 After a grand funeral in the Bute Hall of the University of Glasgow, Galloway was buried in the Campsie Churchyard, Lennoxtown.

 Following her death, a fund was raised for a memorial window in the Bute Hall: the Janet Galloway Memorial Window, titled The Pursuit of Ideal Education, pictures Janet alongside Isabella Elder and Jessie Campbell.

-A former student remembered Galloway as being:"never too busy to see a student, advised as to courses and future careers, encouraged the ambitious, scolded the frivolous, found friends for the solitary, secured posts for those who were ready for them, and smoothed untrodden paths for many a diffident beginner".
+A former student remembered Galloway as being:"never too busy to see a student, advised as to courses and future careers, encouraged the ambitious, scolded the frivolous, found friends for the solitary, secured posts for those who were ready for them, and smoothed untrodden paths for many a diffident beginner".Galloway was succeeded by Frances Melville, who became the Mistress of the college and remained as such until the college's closure in 1935.